pychew/hack-la-2024-BS-Detector-/README.md

 * work in a team
 * build cool stuff!

+### 🚀 "Submitting" and Presentations
+This repo contains the file `submission.md`.
+Please fill this out including any links or additional information about your  project and presentation.
+When you're ready you can make a PR (which won't be merged, but will be a branch) so that we can find your content!

 ## 🤔 Ask For Help
 Please ask the volunteers and your peers for help.
 We're all here to learn together!